 Best beaches of Crete

-Explore the best beaches of Crete you must see when visiting the island.
-Find brief info about these destinations on Crete, that you can easily access with your rented car.
+Discover the top Cretan beaches you must see when visiting Crete.
+Find brief info about these destinations on Crete, that you can easy access with your rented car.

 Milatos